NEBYUzekarias/customer-lead-image-upload/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## Support

-For support and questions:

-- Create an issue in the repository
-- Email: support@imagemanagement.com

 ---

 **Built with clean architecture principles and modern .NET 8 practices**